Self-Driving Cars in Las Vegas, Nevada

 AI-powered self-driving trucks

-Driverless trucks are commercial vehicles that operate without the constant direct control of a human driver.
-Self-driving 18-wheeler trucks have been on the roads in Nevada since 2015.
-Daimler (Mercedes-Benz's parent company) was the first to receive a permit to test its self-driving 18-wheeler trucks in Nevada.
+Driverless trucks are commercial vehicles that can operate without a human driver constantly behind the wheel.
+These self-driving 18-wheelers have actually been cruising Nevada roads since 2015.
+Daimler, the parent company of Mercedes-Benz, was the first to get the green light to test its autonomous trucks in the state.

 Food delivery robots

 A food delivery robot is an autonomous robotic device designed to transport food and beverages from a restaurant to a customer's location.
-You can see these robots on the UNLV campus.
+You can see these robots at the University of Nevada, Las Vegas and the Reno campuses.

-When using a food delivery app (DoorDash, GrubHub, or Uber Eats), look for "Offers Robot Delivery."
+When you're using a food delivery app like DoorDash, Grubhub, or Uber Eats, just look for the option that says "Offers Robot Delivery."

 Self-driving buses